-Added new candids of Vanessa out and about in Paris, France on October 22, 2014.
+Added new High Quality candids of Vanessa leaving the Gym in Studio City on November 20, 2014.
 Check them out!
+[HQ]

 It’s taken a few years, but Vanessa Hudgens has finally made the leap from “High School Musical” to a Broadway musical.

 The actress-singer will star in a Broadway-bound revival of Alan Jay Lerner and Frederick Lowe’s musical “Gigi” that first debuts in Washington, D.C. early next year.
 She’s already jumped into twice-a-day vocal exercises and memorizing her lines.

 “I think, as an actor, the ultimate dream is to be on Broadway.
 I think it’s the true test.
 There are no second takes.
 You’ve got to bring everything you’ve got for the most critical of audiences,” she said by phone Wednesday.
 “It’s an honor, if anything.
 I’m over the moon.”

 “Gigi,” set in Paris at the turn of the last century, comes from the same composer and lyricist as “My Fair Lady.”
 It centers on a teenage girl being groomed to serve as a companion to a bored, wealthy playboy until the pair realize they have fallen in love.